Lipstick Building: 2010s to present

 Due to the global COVID-19 pandemic in 2020, IRSA failed to make payments on the ground-lease loan, which was sent to a special servicer in June 2020.
 Further disputes arose when 3 Company LLC, which owned 21 percent of the site, attempted to raise the annual ground rent for its portion of the site fivefold, based on an appraisal conducted before the onset of the pandemic.
 SL Green filed a lawsuit claiming that the parcel had not been properly appraised.
 Ceruzzi narrowly avoided defaulting on the loan, which SL Green acquired in March 2021.
 Later that year, SL Green announced on Twitter that it would renovate the lobby; the firm had begun leasing out space in the building by early 2022.
 In September 2022, Memorial Sloan Kettering Cancer Center paid SL Green $300 million for 415000 to 435000 ft2, about two-thirds of the building's space.
 The lobby renovation, designed by MdeAS Architects, was completed in 2024.
-In August 2025, SL Green announced that Soho-based Italian restaurant MAMO would replace Wolfgang’s Steakhouse on the East 53rd Street side of the building.
-MAMO’s new 7,000-square-foot space includes 5,000 square feet on the ground floor and 2,000 square feet on the lower level, and is expected to open in early 2026.
+The Italian restaurant Mamo leased space on the 53rd Street side of the building in August 2025.

 Reception

 Newsday cited 885 Third Avenue as an example of Johnson's "tangential approach", referencing an interview for PBS's American Masters television series in 1986, in which Johnson described his approach to architecture: "Sometimes you have to be tangent to the world or you'll go crazy."
 Vincent Scully wrote for The New York Times Magazine that the building was "whirly Houston type", either honoring the Southwest or referencing Third Avenue's reputation as a "frontier street".
 The New York Times compared the lobby of the nearby 666 Fifth Avenue, redesigned in the late 1990s, to the design of 885 Third Avenue.
-The New York Daily News wrote in 2012 that the building "isn't just an intriguing structure; it's a perfect example of modernist architecture".
+The Daily News wrote in 2012 that the building "isn't just an intriguing structure; it's a perfect example of modernist architecture".
 Curbed wrote in 2023 that the structure "has long served as a counterpoint to the blandness of the rest of Third Avenue".

 Carter Wiseman described the building as "campy absurd" in an American Heritage article in which he criticized Johnson as the "most overrated architect".
 Michael Sorkin criticized the design, saying: "At the level of shape, the building is just fine, a good shape and distinct.
 But the project loses it in the details."
 Eric Nash wrote in 2005 that "discontinuity is emphasized at every level", from the columns at the base to the interior layout of the building.